John Lewis Partnership: Chairmen

+Chief executives

+In March 2023, a chief executive was hired for the first time, making Nish Kankiwala responsible for day-to-day operations of the partnership as delegated by the chairman.
+However, this role was eliminated in October 2024 by new chairman Jason Tarry, with Kankiwala due to complete his two-year contract and step down in March 2025.

-Employee representation within JLP
+Employee representation

-The highest level of the JLP's democratic structure is the Partnership Council, a directly elected body of 58 Partners who both represent opinions from across the Partnership and hold the Chairman to account for their running of the business.
+The highest level of the John Lewis democratic structure is the Partnership Council, a directly elected body of 58 Partners who both represent opinions from across the Partnership and hold the Chairman to account for their running of the business.
 Partnership Councillors are company insiders with voting rights, and the only body within the company's governance structures with the power to remove the Chairman from office.
-Biannually the Council conducts a “Holding to Account” session where the Chairman fields questions from representatives in an open meeting, following which a vote is held which indicates whether or not Councillors support the Chairman's leadership and the progress of the business.
+Biannually the Council conducts a "Holding to Account" session where the Chairman fields questions from representatives in an open meeting, following which a vote is held which indicates whether or not Councillors support the Chairman's leadership and the progress of the business.

 Further to this structure, the Partnership Council elects three directors to the "Partnership Board".
 The three Elected Directors join the Chairman, Deputy Chairman, Executive Director Finance, and two further Non-Executive Directors to form the Partnership Board.
 The Council also elects three individuals to act as Trustees of the John Lewis Partnership.

-Employees of JLP usually receive an annual bonus, akin to a share of the profit.
+Employees of John Lewis usually receive an annual bonus, akin to a share of the profit.
 It is calculated as a percentage of salary, with the same percentage awarded to all employees.
-The bonus is dependent on the profitability of JLP each year, varying historically between 5% and 20% of Partners' annual salaries, but falling to 3% in 2019 in light of tough trading conditions.
+The bonus is dependent on the profitability of John Lewis each year varying historically between 5% and 20% of Partners' annual salaries, but falling to 3% in 2019 in light of tough trading conditions.
 The annual bonus dropped to 2% in 2020 and it was confirmed that no bonus would be paid in 2021 in light of the COVID-19 pandemic.
+This was the first time since 1953 that the bonus had not been paid.
 The bonus returned in 2022 paid at a rate of 3%.

 In 1999, in response to a fall in profits, there were calls from some employees for the business to undertake an initial public offering and float on the stock market.
 If this had gone through, each employee stood to receive a windfall averaging £100,000.
 A company-wide ballot was held regarding the matter which did not approve the proposals.

+In 2023, the early stages of a plan to sell shares were explored but no action was taken.